nataliaquintero/Fire-Severity-Compositing-code/README.md

 # Fire-Severity-Compositing-code

 This repository contains Google Earth Engine (GEE) code for generating Landsat-based fire severity composites.
-The methods and data processing techniques are detailed in the paper titled *"Optimising Regional Fire Severity Mapping using Pixel-Based Image Compositing."* It includes scripts for various compositing methods and exports related GeoJSON and TIFF data.
+The methods and data processing techniques are detailed in the paper titled *"Optimising fire severity mapping using pixel-based image compositing."* It includes scripts for various compositing methods and exports related GeoJSON and TIFF data.

 ## Overview